bcmpinc/StardewHack/GrassGrowth/README.md

 * Added dependency on StardewHack.

 #### 2.0:
-* Updated to support Stardew Valley 1.4.
+* Updated for Stardew Valley 1.4